- This event has passed.

 This talk is free and open to all, registration is not required.

-This talk is presented as part of the Immersive Technologies Seminar Series, organized by NSERC CREATE in Immersive Technologies (CITech), a highly multidisciplinary graduate training program at UBC focusing on skills development and collaborative research to design immersive solutions for various real-world applications.
+The Immersive Technologies Seminar Series is a collaboration between CITech and the Media Studies program, and is organized by NSERC CREATE in Immersive Technologies (CITech), a highly multidisciplinary graduate training program at UBC focusing on skills development and collaborative research to design immersive solutions for various real-world applications.
 Find out more about CITech.

 About the Artists and Researchers